-We highlight that the number of components $L$ is different from the actual number of cluster $K$.
-Indeed, we notice that the values assumed by $\bs{z}^\ast$ are $K$ that is smaller or equal to $L$.
-Then, when sampling data from the HMM, some of the $L$ components of the mixture may turn to be empty, i.e., no data have been generated by such components.
-Such difference has been already pointed out by \citet{nobile2004}, who noticed that the posterior distribution of the number of components $L$ might assigns considerable probability to values greater than the number of allocated components $K$.
+We highlight that the number of components $L$ differs from the number of clusters $K$.
+Indeed, we notice that the values assumed by $\bs{z}^\ast$ are $K$, which is smaller or equal to $L$.
+Then, when sampling data from the HMM, some of the $L$ components of the mixture may turn out to be empty, i.e., no data have been generated by such components.
+This difference has been pointed out by \citet{nobile2004}, who noticed that the posterior distribution of the number of components $L$ might assign considerable probability to values greater than the number of allocated components $K$.
 Here, we denote $L^{(a)} = K\leq L$ the number of allocated components, namely the number of clusters, and $L^{(na)}$ the number of non-allocated components, with $L = L^{(a)} + L^{(na)}$; the superscripts $(a)$ and $(na)$ refer to the allocated and non-allocated components, respectively.

 Both the partition $\rho_n$ and the number of clusters $K$ are random quantities whose prior distribution is induced by the model.
-In particular, the probability law of $\rho_n$, called exchangeable partition probability function (eppf) in the terminology by \citet{pitman1995}, determines the (random) number of clusters $K$ and the size of each cluster $C_k$, i.e. $n_k$.
-The eppf allows to define a generative model for $\rho_n$ that is referred to as the {\it Chinese restaurant process} in the literature.
+In particular, the probability law of $\rho_n$, called exchangeable partition probability function (eppf) in the terminology by \citet{pitman1995}, determines the (random) number of clusters $K$ and the size of each cluster $C_k$, i.e., $n_k$.
+The eppf allows us to define a generative model for $\rho_n$ that is referred to as the {\it Chinese restaurant process} in the literature.
 Moreover, summing over all possible values of $n_k$, the marginal prior distribution of $K$ is derived.
-In Appendix \ref{app:model} we report the analytic form of the eppf and the p.m.f. of $K$; for more details, we refer the interested reader to \citet{miller2018} and \citet{Argiento2022IsIT}.
-Figure \ref{fig:prior_K} displays an example of the prior distribution on the number of clusters induced by the model, according to difference choices of parameters $\gamma$ and $\Lambda$.
-The figure shows a key feature of a finite mixture model: although, a prior is assumed on the number of components $L$, the main object of inference is the number of clusters $K$, whose prior is given as a by-product of the model, even when $L$ is a fixed quantity.
-Overall, the parameter $\Lambda$ affects the location of the prior distribution of the number of clusters while $\gamma$ regulates the sparsity of the mixture and so the dispersion of the prior on $K$.
-In other words, prior information about the number of clusters can be elicited through the prior choice about the number of components $L$ and the sparsity parameter $\gamma$.
+In Appendix \ref{app:model}, we report the analytic form of the eppf and the p.m.f. of $K$; for more details, we refer the interested reader to \citet{miller2018} and \citet{Argiento2022IsIT}.